Taxes In Costa Rica

 Road Tax (Marchamo)

-After the second half of November and before the 31st of December, Marchamo’s payment takes place. known as a vehicle circulation permit.
+After the second half of November and before the 31st of December, the Marchamo tax occurs.

-The rates depend on the number and types of vehicles you own.
+Known as a vehicle circulation permit, the rates are value-based, and depend on the number and types of vehicles you own.

 Popular Articles